 - The consignee has to pay for only those goods that are sold.

-- The consignee sometimes doesn’t have to pay for some expenses if it agreed as per the agreement.
+- The consignee sometimes doesn’t have to pay for some expenses if it is agreed upon as per the agreement.

-- If the consignee is well versed with the product, he may sell the goods faster thereby increasing his share of revenue.
+- If the consignee is well versed with the product, he may sell the goods faster, thereby increasing his share of the revenue.

-- In the case of a huge demand, he may earn a higher revenue.
+- In the case of huge demand, he may earn higher revenue.
 As he need not incur any expense of the shipping also not to worry about the lead time.